 The Company has adopted "Principles for Remuneration Setting," with four elements: to attract and cultivate superior talent, to support a competitive remuneration level, to provide motivation for the execution of business strategies, and to provide motivation for enhancing shareholder value.
-Based on these principles, the Company sets remunerations for directors and executive officers that reflect factors such as our performance results and business size, commensurate with their tasks and responsibilities, and also takes into consideration the remuneration levels of other major global companies in Japan.
+Based on these principles, the Company sets the remuneration for directors and executive officers in accordance with their respective business size and performance, commensurate with their tasks and responsibilities, and also in consideration of the remuneration levels of other major global companies in Japan which are selected considering their sales, overseas sales ratio and operating profit ratio as appropriate comparators.

 - a.
 Remuneration for directors - Remuneration for directors who are concurrently officers is comprised of fixed payments and variable payments.
-Fixed payments are composed of base reward for business execution, allowance for directors commensurate with their tasks and responsibilities, and allowance for executive officers commensurate with their tasks and responsibilities.
-Variable payments are composed of bonuses vary depending on the Company's performance, and stock-compensation-type stock options designed for enhancing motivation for mid-to long-term corporate value and promoting the sharing of value with shareholders. - Remuneration for directors who are not officers is comprised of fixed payments by base reward and allowance for directors.
-This remuneration system takes into consideration that they contribute to mid- to long-term business results and corporate value by participating in management at the positions separated from business operation. - b.
+Fixed payments are composed of base reward for business execution, an allowance for directors commensurate with their tasks and responsibilities, and an allowance for executive officers commensurate with their tasks and responsibilities.
+Variable payments are composed of bonuses vary depending on the Company's performance, and a Performance Share Unit Plan. - Remuneration for directors who are not officers is comprised of fixed payments by base reward and allowance for directors.
+This remuneration system takes into consideration that they contribute to mid- to long-term business results and corporate value by monitoring business operation at the positions separated from business operation.
+Directors who are not officers are independent directors, and internal directors who perform audits and other duties on the performance of officers and directors. - b.
 Remuneration for executive officers - Remuneration for executive officers is comprised of fixed payments and variable payments.
-Fixed payments are composed of base reward for business execution, allowance for executive officers.
-Variable payments are composed of bonuses vary depending on the Company's performance, bonuses vary depending on the half year performance by their business responsibilities, and stock-compensation-type stock options.
+Fixed payments are comprised of base reward for business execution and an allowance for executive officers.
+Variable payments are composed of bonuses varying depending on the Company's performance, bonuses varying depending on the performance by their business responsibilities, and the Performance Share Unit Plan.